AshishYesale7/Calander-Ai/REPOSITORY_SUMMARY.md

-# FutureSight Repository Summary
+# Calendar.ai Repository Summary

 ## Quick Overview

-**FutureSight** is a comprehensive AI-powered career planning and calendar management application designed for students and young professionals.
+**Calendar.ai** is a comprehensive AI-powered career planning and calendar management application designed for students and young professionals.
 It transforms traditional scheduling into an intelligent, proactive system that helps users achieve their career goals through AI-driven insights and planning.

 ## What Makes This Repository Special